-FILM 180 INTERNATIONAL FILM (3 OR 5)
+FILM 280 INTERNATIONAL FILM (3 or 5)

+Formerly Film 180.
 This course will introduce students to the cinematic traditions, development, aesthetics and selected works of countries and cultures outside of the United' States and Canada.
 Particular works, artists and traditions may be emphasized at the instructor's discretion, but students will be offered an opportunity to study and more deeply appreciate films from the "Other Hollywood".
 Recommended preparation: placement in ENGL& 101.
-(Hg)
+(Hwg)

-FILM 194 SPECIAL TOPICS IN FILM STUDIES (3 OR 5)
+FILM 294 SPECIAL TOPICS IN FILM STUDIES (3 or 5)

+Formerly Film 194.
 An in-depth examination of a particular area of Film Studies.
 Possible topics include, but are not limited to, a particular film genre, a particular film technique, a particular medium of filmmaking, the work of a particular director, a particular period in film history, a particular stylistic school, or a particular theoretical construct.
-Prerequisite: placement in ENGL& 101.
+Recommended preparation: placement in ENGL& 101.
 (Hw)